Are you looking for where to stay in Cape Town? You have come to the right place!

-Observatory – Where to stay in Cape Town for budget travelers
+Observatory – Best for budget travelers

 Popular among backpackers and budget travelers, the Obs – as it is locally known – is also a popular nightlife hotspot.
 There you will find many affordable hostels.
 The City Bowl is at an easy driving distance.